Are Disney Cruises with a a baby worth it?

 Recently, I went on the Disney Wish with my second child, a 3 year old – she’s potty trained but she still loved visiting the Toy Story Splash Zone.

-If you’re sailing on one of the Disney Cruise out of Florida, you’ll get to stop at Disney’s private island, Castaway Cay.
+If you’re sailing on one of the Disney Cruise out of Florida, you’ll get to stop at Disney’s private island, Castaway Cay, which I think is an ideal island for babies.

-They offer a free tram that takes you to the family-friendly beach in just 2 minutes.
-It’s an ideal place to visit with a baby, very relaxed compared to any other beach experience.
+They offer a free tram that takes you to the family-friendly beaches in just 2 minutes (I’m not sure if a stroller fits on the tram, but you can walk in 10 minutes rather than take the tram.)
+Castaway Cay is an ideal place to visit with a baby, very relaxed compared to any other beach experience.

 6. Port adventures